Subbu-Laxmi/Extracting-Text-From-Image/README.md

 4️⃣ *(Upcoming)* **ML model categorizes expenses automatically**
 5️⃣ *(Upcoming)* **Users can view spending trends via interactive dashboards**

+## 📌 Cloning Your GitHub Repository & Setting Up the Project

+To clone and set up your AI-Powered OCR-Based Expense Tracker project, follow these steps:

 ## 1️⃣ Clone the Repository
 Open your terminal or command prompt and run: